 Spring is the perfect time to pull these weeds as the ground is still moist, making it easier to pull.
 It’s also the time to make sure the tree survived the long, cold winter.
 To make sure your trees

-are still in good health, consider having seasonal maintenance done on your trees.
+are still in good health, consider having seasonal routine tree maintenance done on your trees.
 Professional tree-care experts will know what to look for to make sure your trees have a strong growing season ahead.
-They can also make suggestions for things you can do to protect the tree for the upcoming dog days of summer.
+They can also make suggestions, or put together a tree maintenance plan, for things you can do to protect the tree for the upcoming dog days of summer.

 Trees in Summer